Liverpool make contact with Rabiot - Paper Talk

 A landmark inquest has heard that modern-day footballers may be more at risk of devastating brain disease than past generations, prompting a coroner to consider issuing a "Prevent of Future Deaths" report to football authorities.

-Former Australia and Argentina honcho Michael Cheka is among the candidates to replace Dan McKellar following his dismissal as Leicester Tigers head coach after a single season in charge.
+Former Australia and Argentina honcho Michael Cheika is among the candidates to replace Dan McKellar following his dismissal as Leicester Tigers head coach after a single season in charge.

+Newcastle United are pushing ahead with a deal to sign Everton striker Dominic Calvert-Lewin as they close in on one of their long-standing transfer targets.

 THE I